 What to expect in the Dominican Republic upon arrival in times of Coronavirus (airport and transfers)?

 Once you are on your way to paradise (the Dominican Republic), you can relax and sit back as you have managed the biggest challenge in these unprecedented times: getting started!
 Soon you are going to arrive at Punta Cana International Airport, where you pass a temperature screening as part of the entry requirements.
-Furthermore, you have to fill out a health declaration with different questions related to Coronavirus and your well-being.
-This questionnaire is available in English as well.
+Even though the Dominican Republic lifted all Covid-19 related restrictions in February 2022, temperature are still being performed.

 BOOK TRAVEL INSURANCE FOR PUNTA CANA WITH COVID-19 COVERAGE

 Those measures are part of the governmental plan the Dominican Republic has implemented to recover the sector of tourism from the aftermath of Covid-19, which also hit the Caribbean very hard.
 This has been a full success as the occupation levels at the end of 2021 and in the beginning of 2022 have passed those of 2019.
 Therefore, most of the Punta Cana Covid restrictions have been lifted.

 See below for further information on the very few coronavirus restrictions still in effect.